hoani/chatbox/README.md

 * used a USB speaker which connected to the Pi with an audio jack
 * used a USB webcam as my microphone

+## Custom commands

+I got sick of rebooting my raspberry pi.
+So I have added a couple of control commands that you can speak to the chatbox:

+* `"shutdown"` will shutdown the raspberry pi... very helpful in avoiding corrupting your disk drives.
+* `"change personality to <Someone>"` will change the personality of the chatbox and reset your chat history